Symmetric kiloparsec-scale radio knots in NGC 7213: evidence for a confined weak jet and recurrent nuclear activity: Discovery of symmetric kiloparsec-scale radio knots

 The two knots show a striking degree of symmetry.
 Their projected distances from the nucleus are nearly identical, their flux densities agree within uncertainties, and the vectors core–North and core–South differ in position angle by only $\Delta{\rm PA} \simeq 6^\circ$ (conservatively $< 10^\circ$).
 Both knots also lie within $\sim 5''$ of the axis defined by the core–opposite-knot direction.
 Such geometric and spectral symmetry strongly suggests a physical connection with NGC\,7213.
 The hypothesis that the two components are unrelated background sources is therefore unlikely.
 A detailed estimate of the chance alignment probability, based on the 1.4\,GHz source counts of \citet{Richards2000}, source geometry and spectral constraints, is presented in Sect.~\ref{sec:chance_alignment}.

 ATCA observations provide further confirmation.
 Both knots are detected at 5.5\,GHz, preserving flat spectra up to this frequency (see Fig. \ref{fig1}).
 The northern knot is also detected at 9\,GHz with a flat or slightly declining spectrum, while the southern knot remains undetected but with a $3\sigma$ upper limit ($S_9<1$\,mJy) fully consistent with a flat spectrum.
-There is no evidence for any significant spectral asymmetry between the two sides.
+There is no evidence of any significant spectral asymmetry between the two sides.
 In order to capture the full spatial extent of the radio knots, we obtained a $5\arcmin\times5\arcmin$ Legacy Survey DR10 cutouts \citep{Dey_2019} in the \textit{r}, \textit{i} and \textit{z} bands to form a RGB composite.
 We show this composite in Figure \ref{fig:hotspots}, with superimposed MeerKAT contours.
-The location of the two knots fall within the radius of the host ($\sim5$ arcmin; \citealt{1989spce.book.....L})

-The persistence of flat spectra up to 5.5--9\,GHz, combined with the geometric symmetry of the knots, strongly favours an association with NGC\,7213 and rules out a background-source interpretation (see also next section).
+The location of the two knots falls within the radius of the host ($\sim5$ arcmin; \citealt{1989spce.book.....L}) The persistence of flat spectra up to 5.5--9\,GHz, combined with the geometric symmetry of the knots, strongly favours an association with NGC\,7213 and rules out a background-source interpretation (see also next section).